 I’ve been involved in policy-oriented discussion on the geopolitics of technology in US-China relations with CSIS-Chey Institute (on semiconductor export controls, supply chains and modularity), National Bureau of Asian Research and Perry World House at the University of Pennsylvania, among others.

-Although I’m a trained political scientist, I’m involved in extensive cross-disciplinary research with peer-reviewed academic publications in business administration, technology management, geography, development studies, sociology, among others (see “Research” for benchmarks of my publications across academic disciplines).
 I’m also involved with the Templeton Institute of Engineering and Computer Science at Union College, which combines engineering and CS with liberal arts.
 I served on the Planning Committee and am a member of the Steering Committee, along with the Artificial Intelligence Presidential Working Group.
-I’m also teaching a course, called Artificial Intelligence: Technology, Organization, Governance and Visions of the Future which is a Templeton course.
+I also teach a Templeton course, called Artificial Intelligence: Technology, Organization, Governance and Visions of the Future.

-My research and teaching projects focus on the intersection of China, global value chains, and emerging and foundational technologies, especially in information-communication technologies (5G mobile telecommunications, software and semiconductors), Chinese industrial and technology policies, and US-China relations.
+My current research and teaching focus on the intersection of China, global value chains, and emerging and foundational technologies, especially in information-communication technologies (5G mobile telecommunications, software, semiconductors and digital infrastructure), Chinese industrial and technology policies, and US-China relations.
 Several of my current projects (with many fabulous co-authors) examines the ‘stack’ of modular technologies across many ICT sectors.
-We are developing new concepts in organizational theory and strategic management — Massive Modular Ecosystems — which we believe best characterizes unique organizational features of all is digital technologies and can help anticipate their emergent organizational evolution with implications for national security, antitrust and other regulation and national development.
-Among other topics, we are examining: the deepening of country-level and firm-level technological specialization and integration; the changing roles of Chinese firms and their inter-firm linkages in this ecosystem; the redundancies, substitutability, vulnerabilities and chokepoints in GVCs for the US, China and other countries; the implications for industrial and technology policies and for decoupling as a rules-based globalization is up-ended and the foreign policy and security implications of these technological changes.
-My research projects are spread over several distinct but overlapping areas:
+We are developing new concepts in organizational theory and strategic management — Massive Modular Ecosystems — which we believe best characterizes unique organizational features of all digital technologies.
+MMEs exhibit emergent organizational evolution with implications for Chinese development and national security, export controls, industrial policy, antitrust and other regulatory areas for all countries.
+Among other topics, we are examining: the deepening of country-level and firm-level technological specialization and integration; the changing roles of Chinese firms and their inter-firm linkages in this ecosystem; the redundancies, substitutability, vulnerabilities and chokepoints in GVCs for the US, China and other countries; the implications for industrial and technology policies and for decoupling as a rules-based globalization is up-ended.
+My research projects are spread over several distinct but overlapping areas, which will be integrated in my book project.
+I start by summarizing my industrial organization and technology research topics, because these create the “structural” background conditions that shape Chinese political economy, policymaking and geopolitics.

 3) some studies of open source contributions to Android Operating System using a dataset of millions of software contributions (with Jimmy Shiu @National Chengkung University).